-Select Remove files and clean the drive if you are not keeping your computer.
-This process will take longer, but will be more secure.
+Select Remove files and clean the drive if you are not keeping

 Selecting "Remove files and clean the drive" will remove all of your personal files and accounts, along with pre-existing drivers that may affect your Windows installation.

 5. Click Reset to continue.